AviatrixSystems/Docs/HowTos/transit_solution_activemesh_spoke_snat_dnat_rfc1918.rst

 Step 3.
 Perform Customize Spoke Advertised VPC CIDRs feature on Aviatrix Spoke gateway
 -------------------------

-This action is to advertise the Virtual IP/CIDR of cloud spoke network to on-prem via BGP session so that on-prem is able to route the Virtual IP of Cloud instance.
+This action is to advertise the Virtual CIDR of cloud spoke network to on-prem via BGP session so that on-prem is able to route the Virtual IP of Cloud instance.
 Please refer to this `doc <https://docs.aviatrix.com/HowTos/gateway.html#customize-advertised-spoke-vpc-cidrs>`__

 To configure: